sailfishos-open/docker-sailfishos-builder/README.md

 docker container.

 Before starting the build, your sources are packed into tar.gz (or bz2, xz, as given in `Source0`) under `/builder/rpmbuild/SOURCES`.
+This step is skipped if `-p` option was given.
 In addition, all files from your sources `rpm` subfolder are copied to `/builder/rpmbuild/SOURCES`, including all patches.

 Then the build proceeds under user `builder` with `rpmbuild`. `rpmbuild` will unpack the sources, apply patches and